Mapeo is a free, easy-to-use, open source set of tools for collecting and mapping information.

 Mapeo and all of Digital Democracy's technical development is open source.
 Visit the FOR DEVELOPERS section for more information.

-Mapeo is a project of Digital Democracy, a non-profit organization that works in solidarity with marginalized communities to use technology to defend their rights.
+Mapeo is a project of Digital Democracy, a non-profit organization that partners with earth defenders to co-develop technology for social justice.
 For more information on Digital Democracy, and how to support our user-centered co-development process visitour website.